There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 Cooperative housing arrangements — such as collectives, intentional communities, and community land trusts — can honor alternative lifestyles and encourage people to cooperate in decision-making, share resources, and relate responsibly to land and housing.

 You can meet short-term shelter needs inexpensively by house-sitting and offering plant and pet care.
-You might also secure cooperative housing while providing a valuable social service by offering companion care for the elderly or disabled.
+You might also secure housing while providing a valuable social service by offering companion care for the elderly or disabled.

 If you keep your money in a bank you might consider alternative banking institutions or credit unions.
 Though such savings remain vulnerable to levy or seizure, as they would be in a bank, the funds can be more useful to the community while they remain on deposit.